Burwin/JsonCryption.Utf8Json/README.md

 - Algorithm management
 - etc.

-Internally, we only depend on the single interface `IDataProtector`.
-If you don't want to use Microsoft's implementations, you could just depend on `Microsoft.AspNetCore.DataProtection.Abstractions` and provide an alternative implementation of `IDataProtector` when configuring Utf8Json.FLE.

-In the future, I would like to build some more customization around this to enable advanced scenarios of building different instances of `IDataProtector`.
-One use case for this functionality would be creating a segregated `IDataProtector` per user, potentially making it easy to support GDPR's "right to forget" user data.
+Internally, we only depend on the two interfaces `IDataProtector` and `IDataProtectionProvider`.
+If you don't want to use Microsoft's implementations, you could just depend on `Microsoft.AspNetCore.DataProtection.Abstractions` and provide alternative implementations of `IDataProtector` and `IDataProtectionProvider`.
+One use case for this functionality might be creating a segregated `IDataProtector` per user, potentially making it easy to support GDPR's "right to forget" user data.

 ### Supported Types
 Utf8Json.FLE should support any type serializable by Utf8Json.
 If you spot a missing type or find odd behavior, please let me know (or better yet, create a PR!).